Justin Upton: 2009

 Upton finished April 2009 with a .250 batting average with two home runs and eight RBIs.
 In May, Upton had seven home runs, 21 RBIs, 8 doubles, 4 triples, a league-leading .709 slugging percentage, to go along with a .373 batting average and a .444 on-base percentage.
 On June 2, 2009, Upton was named NL Player of the Month of May.
 His brother Melvin Upton, Jr. earned AL Player of the Month of June, making Justin and B.J. the first pair of brothers to win player of the month honors in the same year.
 On July 5, Upton was named to the 2009 All-Star team as a reserve outfielder for the National League.

 On August 5, 2009, against the Pittsburgh Pirates, Upton strained his right oblique trying to steal second base, resulting in a stint on the disabled list.
 Rookie outfielder Trent Oeltjen had taken over his spot on the roster.

 Upton led the Diamondbacks in batting average (.300) and hits (158) to go along with 26 home runs (including his first career grand slam on 6/2/09 against the Dodgers) and 86 RBI.
 He's also thirteenth in the NL in slugging percentage (.532, third among outfielders) and has compiled 20 stolen bases to go along with 7 triples and 30 doubles.
 In 2009, he led all major league outfielders in errors, with 12, and had the lowest fielding percentage among them (.961).
-Despite this, Justin Upton posted a 7.4 UZR, a statistic some believe to be more telling than errors and fielding percentage.
+Despite this, Justin Upton posted a 7.4 UZR.